whyte25/squareme-assessment/README.md

-# Frontend Developer Assessment - Mently
+# Frontend Developer Assessment - Squareme

-A technical assessment I implemented for the Frontend Developer position at Mently, focusing on building the program's dashboard page using Next.js.
+A technical assessment I implemented for the Frontend Developer position at Squareme, focusing on building the program's dashboard page using Next.js.

 ## Tech Stack